cooperaj/wow-armory-character/readme.txt

 * The initial release of the plugin.

 == Upgrade Notice ==

+= 0.9.4 =
+You can show show your characters achievements.
+For easier theming you can now specify your own template file to render the profile.

 = 0.9.3 =
 Prior to this version the plugin was non-functional on anything less then PHP 5.3.
 If your running 5.2